GLOBAL MARKETS-Wall Street rallies on tech boost, European shares end flat | Headlines

 Italian government bond prices continued to underperform their peers, with the 10-year yield rising 7 bps to 1.880%.
 Facebook owner Meta was down after billionaire investor Peter Thiel decided to step down from the company's board, extending its slide following Thursday's record plunge.

-Pfizer fell 3.6% as the drugmaker's forecasts for its COVID-19 vaccine and antiviral pills fell short of Wall Street estimates, while Coty jumped 6% after raising its forecasts.
-Asia's session had been volatile overnight.
+Pfizer fell 2.7%, clawing back the day's steepest losses seen as the drugmaker's forecasts for its COVID-19 vaccine and antiviral pills fell short of Wall Street estimates.
+Asia's session was volatile overnight.
 MSCI's broadest index of Asia-Pacific shares ended flat overall but blue chip Chinese stocks dropped to a 19-month low after big tech firms' heavy losses and U.S. export warnings on 33 new Chinese firms.

 Russia's rouble reached a four-week high after marathon talks between President Vladimir Putin and his French counterpart Emmanuel Macron kept up hopes that war in Ukraine will be avoided.
-Oil prices fell $2 a barrel as investors surmised that the resumption of indirect talks between the United States and Iran could revive an international nuclear agreement and allow more oil exports from the OPEC producer.
+Oil prices tumbled as investors surmised the resumption of indirect talks between the United States and Iran could revive an international nuclear agreement and allow more oil exports from the OPEC producer.

 Gold prices advanced to a near two-week high on Tuesday, buoyed by mounting inflation concerns and Russia-Ukraine tensions, although expectations for a U.S. interest rate hike limited gains.
 U.S. gold futures GCv1 settled up 0.37% at $1,827.90 per ounce.
-Spot prices rose 0.37 percent.
+Spot prices were up 0.31%.

-(Additional reporting by Sujata Rao and Alex Lawler in London and Anshuman Daga in Singapore; Editing by Tomasz Janowski, Emelia Sithole-Matarise and Mark Heinrich)

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)